-The Wings Alliance will provide the private pilot studies (PPL) and ATPL (Airline Pilot Transport Licence) studies elements of these degrees.
+The Wings Alliance team will discuss with individuals the options available for the flying element of this degree.
 Some of the commercial pilot training will count towards the degree.

 Enrolment with UWE is just the same as for any other degree programme.

-You can either go through pre-assessment for the Wings Alliance programme, or complete assessment after you have started your university course.
+You can either go through the Assessment course before you start your degree, or complete the Assessment after you have started your university course.

 How the commercial pilot training is integrated into the degree programme

 1st year – Private Pilot Licence (PPL) theory and practical training

 The PPL theory training counts towards your degree and is planned for the first year.
-The practical training is undertaken part-time at Wings Alliance member school, Clifton Aviation, who are based at Gloucester Airport.
-This will allow you to book flying lessons directly with Clifton Aviation to fit in with your own timetable.
+The practical training is undertaken at Clifton Aviation, who are based at Gloucester Airport.
+You will be able to book flying lessons directly with Clifton Aviation to fit in with your own timetable.
 The cost of the theory training and examinations is covered by UWE.
-The flight training is an additional expense; a budget of about £8500 is advised.
-If you already have some flight time, you make be able to count some of this towards the total needed for your PPL.
+The flight training is an additional expense; a budget of about £10,000 is advised.
+If you already have some flight time, you may be able to count some of this towards the total needed for your PPL.
 If you already have a PPL, you may skip this stage, although you will not be able to count the theory element towards your degree.

 2nd and 3rd Year – Airline Transport Pilot Licence (ATPL) theory and hour building